For Patients and Families

 Reach out to local universities that offer AMTA accredited music therapy programs.
 Opportunities for shadowing or discussing the educational path will help you determine whether music therapy is the right career choice for you.

-Finally, join us at Music Therapy 101, our annual day-long intensive, where students come to St. Jude to learn more about music therapy or pursuing a career in the field.
+Finally, join us at the Music Therapy Student Symposium, our annual day-long intensive, where students come to St. Jude to learn more about music therapy or pursuing a career in the field.